janos90/tbscjobportal/README.md

 # tbscjobportal

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This is an aplication designed to allow the completion of forms, addition of supporting files, and later access to these forms and files
 ## Prerequisites

 You will need the following things properly installed on your computer.